Migrating data from AWS RDS for PostgreSQL to Yandex Managed Service for PostgreSQL

 -

-Add test data to the database.
-As an example, we will use a simple table with information transmitted by car sensors.
+Populate the database with test data.
+In this example, we will use a simple table with car sensor information.

 Create a table: